ut-amrl/plunder/README.md

 - **make gen** to run only the simulation
 - **make pf** to run only the particle filter (E-step)
 - **make settings** to compile settings

 ---
-# Example Usage
-We have provided five example tasks: 1D-target, 2D-highway-env, 2D-merge, panda-pick-place, and panda-stack.

-Please see each of these folders for an extended usage guide.

----
 ## Project Organization